 In 1821 during his return to Scotland the Captain of the Skelton, James Dixon, wrote a little book about the 1820 voyage out from Leith (Port of Edinburgh) and the return journey in 1821 – it was published in Edinburgh in January of 1822 and copies are held today in the Mitchell, Latrobe and Tasmaniana libraries in Australia.

-We have digitised in full that portion concerning the outbound voyage when Bonnie William & Margaret travelling ‘cabin class’ (which cost 75 pounds sterling each – a sizable sum) were enroute to Hobart, and we have also added a one page summary of the return voyage in 1821 – see the ‘Voyage Set’ file here – Voyage Set
+We have digitised from the writer’s personal copy in full that portion concerning the outbound voyage when Bonnie William & Margaret travelling ‘cabin class’ (which cost 70 Guineas sterling each – a sizable sum) were enroute to Hobart, and we have also added a one page summary of the return voyage in 1821 – see the ‘Voyage Set’ file here – SKELTON VOYAGE – Test A pdf

 Skelton made only two stops during that long voyage – for two weeks at Cape Town (shown here as it was in 1815), and then two weeks out from Cape Town for some 4 hours at Isle de St Paul which is close to midway between Hobart and Cape Town (as the crow, or perhaps the seagull, flies) in the southern ocean – ‘nearby’ Heard Island had not yet been discovered.